UETAILab/uetai/docs/index.rst

 ======
 Starting to logging and debugging your model with :ref:`Quickstart <quickstart>`

-- **Logging your Experiment**: Easy logging to your favourite dashboard with UETAI
+- :ref:`Logging your Experiment <guides:tracking>`: Easy logging to your favourite dashboard with UETAI

 Tables of Contents